yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 make a **decision**: to _kill_ the project right now or to let it stay _alive_ for a bit more.
 That's it.

-{% quote Project sponsors need to know whether the project is worth going forward %}
+{% quote Project sponsors need to know whether the project is worth going forward. %}

 You didn't need a PM in your coffee making project because you, as its key stakeholder, were fully committed to finish it only when the coffee is ready.